thiyagucom/thiyagucom.github.io/_pages/about.md

 ---
 permalink: /about/
-title: "About"
+title: "Hello there!
+Thanks for dropin"
 ---

-## Hello there!
-Thanks for dropin 🙂

 I’m an Cloud Architect - Specialized in Public and Hybrid Cloud Architecture Design, Operations, Technical Support & Consultancy.